-It is expected that the SOW will contain appropriate statements to support best practices in identification, management and maturation of manufacturing and quality.
+It is expected that the SOW will contain appropriate statements to support "best practices" in identification, management and maturation of manufacturing and quality.

 The guidance in this section focuses primarily on acquisition/product programs.
-For Science and Technology (S&T) projects, the User should modify the language, as appropriate, since the use of national and/or international standards may not be applicable in the early development process.
+For S&T projects, the responsible party should modify the language, as appropriate, since the use of national and/or international standards may not be applicable in the early development process.

-The following are examples of manufacturing and quality best practice statements that should be included, as appropriate, in the SOW:
+The following are examples of manufacturing and quality "best practice" statements that should be included, as appropriate, in the SOW:

-- The contractor shall conduct assessments to identify manufacturing and quality risks according to the guidance in the MRL Deskbook. - The contractor shall conduct assessments of manufacturing readiness and monitor activities to achieve the required manufacturing maturity in accordance with their Manufacturing Maturation Plans. - The contractor shall plan for and conduct on-site assessments based on the MRL Deskbook guidelines.
-(All suppliers may not need to be assessed.)
+- The contractor shall conduct assessments to identify manufacturing and quality risks according to the guidance in the MRL Deskbook. - The contractor shall conduct MRL Assessments and monitor activities to achieve the required manufacturing maturity in accordance with their MMPs. - The contractor shall plan for and conduct on-site assessments based on the MRL Deskbook guidelines.
+(NOTE: Not all suppliers may need to be assessed.) - The contractor shall specify the locations and frequencies of all MRL Assessments, along with the required resources and include these events in the Integrated Master Schedule. - The contractor shall include appropriate manufacturing and quality risk mitigation and maturation plans in the Program Risk Management System and the Integrated Master Schedule and report status and updates at all program and technical reviews. - The contractor shall provide status and updates of MMPs at all program and technical reviews. - The contractor shall support the government assessment of manufacturing readiness at the prime contractor and the prime contractor will lead the assessments at the suppliers with government participation unless clearly specified otherwise in the proposal.

-- The contractor shall specify the locations and frequencies of all assessments of manufacturing readiness, along with the required resources and include these events in the Integrated Master Schedule. - The contractor shall include appropriate manufacturing and quality risk mitigation and maturation plans in the Program Risk Management System and the Integrated Master Schedule and report status and updates at all Program and Technical Reviews. - The contractor shall provide status and updates of Manufacturing Maturation Plans at all Program and Technical Reviews. - The contractor shall support the government assessment of manufacturing readiness at the prime contractor and the prime contractor will lead the assessments at the suppliers with government participation unless clearly specified otherwise in the proposal. - The contractor shall identify its approach for flowing down these requirements.
+• The contractor shall identify its approach for flowing down these requirements.